robertmuth/Cwerg/CodeGenA32/README.md

 [isel_tab.py](isel_tab.py) contains the necessary tables which are also use to generate C++ code.

+Only the `ret` instructions is handled manually and will be expanded into the function epilog code sequence.

 If the expansion requires a scratch register, the register allocator will be told to reserve on via the insertion of a `nop1` IR opcode.